-simple self-care techniques, including the impact of relaxation, time spent with friends and family and the benefits of hobbies and interests. isolation and loneliness can affect children and that it is very important for children to discuss their feelings with an adult and seek support. that bullying (including cyberbullying) has a negative and often lasting impact on mental wellbeing. where and how to seek support (including recognising the triggers for seeking support), including whom in school they should speak to if they are worried about their own or someone else's mental wellbeing or ability to control their emotions (including issues arising it is common for people to experience mental ill health.
-For many people who do, the problems can resolve if the right support is made available and accessed, especially if they access support as early as possible.
-Internet safety Pupils will be taught and harms that for most people the internet is an integral part of life and has many benefits. about the benefits of balancing time spent on and offline and the impact of positive and negative content online on their own and others' mental wellbeing. how to consider the effect of their online actions on others and know how to recognise and display respectful behaviour online and the importance of keeping personal information private. why social media, some computer games and online gaming, for example, are age restricted. that the internet can also be a negative place where online abuse, trolling, bullying and harassment can take place, which can have a negative impact on mental health. how to be a discerning consumer of information online including understanding that information, including that from search engines, is ranked, selected and targeted. where and how to report concerns and get support with issues online.
-Physical health Pupils will be taught and fitness the characteristics and mental and physical benefits of an active lifestyle. the importance of building regular exercise into daily and weekly routines and how to achieve this, for example a daily active mile or other forms of regular, vigorous exercise. the risks associated with an inactive lifestyle (including obesity). how and when to seek support including which adults to speak to in school if they are worried about their health.
+Physical health and fitness how to consider the effect of their online actions on others and know how to recognise and display respectful behaviour online and the importance of keeping personal information private. why social media, some computer games and online gaming, for example, are age restricted. that the internet can also be a negative place where online abuse, trolling, bullying and harassment can take place, which can have a negative impact on mental health. how to be a discerning consumer of information online including understanding that information, including that from search engines, is ranked, selected and targeted. where and how to report concerns and get support with issues online.
+Pupils will be taught the characteristics and mental and physical benefits of an active lifestyle. the importance of building regular exercise into daily and weekly routines and how to achieve this, for example a daily active mile or other forms of regular, vigorous exercise. the risks associated with an inactive lifestyle (including obesity). how and when to seek support including which adults to speak to in school if they are worried about their health.
 Healthy eating Pupils will be taught what constitutes a healthy diet (including understanding calories, and nutritional content). the principles of planning and preparing a range of healthy meals. the characteristics of a poor diet and risks associated with unhealthy eating (including, for example, obesity) and other behaviours (e.g. the impact of alcohol on diet or health).
 Drugs, alcohol Pupils will be taught and tobacco the facts about legal and illegal harmful substances and associated risks, including smoking, alcohol use and drug-taking.
-Health and Pupils will be taught prevention how to recognise early signs of physical illness, such as weight loss, or unexplained changes to the body. about safe and unsafe exposure to the sun, and how to reduce the risk of sun damage, including skin cancer. the importance of sufficient good quality sleep for good health and that a lack of sleep can affect weight, mood and ability to learn. about dental health and the benefits of good oral hygiene and dental flossing, including regular check-ups at the dentist. about personal hygiene and germs including bacteria, viruses, how they are spread and the importance of handwashing.
+Health and Pupils will be taught prevention how to recognise early signs of physical illness, such as weight loss, or unexplained changes to the body. about safe and unsafe exposure to the sun, and how to reduce the risk of sun damage, including skin cancer. • the importance of sufficient good quality sleep for good health and that a lack of sleep can affect weight, mood and ability to learn. about dental health and the benefits of good oral hygiene and dental flossing, including regular check-ups at the dentist. about personal hygiene and germs including bacteria, viruses, how they are spread and the importance of handwashing.
 The facts and science relating to allergies, immunisations and vaccination.

-Basic first aid Pupils will be taught: know how to make a clear and efficient call to emergency services if necessary. concepts of basic first-aid, for example dealing with common injuries, including head injuries.
-Changing Pupils will be taught: adolescent body key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes. about menstrual wellbeing including the key facts about the menstrual cycle.
-Menstruation The onset of menstruation can be confusing or even alarming for girls if they are not prepared.
-As with education about puberty, the programme will include understanding of and preparation for menstruation, for all pupils.
+Basic first aid Pupils will be taught: know how to make a clear and efficient call to emergency services if necessary.
+Changing concepts of basic first-aid, for example dealing with common injuries, including head injuries.
+Changing adolescent body Pupils will be taught: addiescent bouy key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes. about menstrual wellbeing including the key facts about the menstrual cycle.
+The onset of menstruation can be confusing or even alarming for girls if they are not prepared.
+As Menstruation with education about puberty, the programme will include understanding of and preparation for menstruation, for all pupils.
 The school will also make adequate and sensitive arrangements to help girls manage menstruation and with requests for sanitary protection.
+I but manage menor denorman war requests for summary protection.